daytonaio/content/guides/20250126_sapat_guide.md

 build-backend = "setuptools.build_meta"
 ```

-- `src/sapat/` directory: Contains the main application code, including the CLI script and API implementations of each Whisper model providers.
+- `src/sapat/` directory: Contains the main application code, including the CLI script and API implementations of each Whisper model providers can be found in `src/sapat/transcription` directory.

 ### Step 4: Implementation of Core Features